shoui520/shoui520.github.io/docs/monolingual.md

 [Japanese EPWING Dictionaries](https://learnjapanese.moe/resources/#epwing) - old, extremely esoteric but popular in 電子辞書's from the 90's.
 Some are extremely bloated in file size.
 Encoded in EUC-JP which is a big spit in the face for anyone wanting to do any conversion with them.

+### Mobile

+If you are using Android, you can download [EBPocket](https://learnjapanese.moe/resources/#android), and load [EPWING](https://learnjapanese.moe/resources/#epwing) or [MDict](https://learnjapanese.moe/resources/#mdict-mdx) dictionaries into the app.
+[Typhon Reader](https://learnjapanese.moe/resources/#android) is a great ebook reader for Japanese learners that supports [EPWING](https://learnjapanese.moe/resources/#epwing) dictionaries.

+If you are using iOS, you can download [EBPocket](https://learnjapanese.moe/resources/ios), and load [EPWING](https://learnjapanese.moe/resources/#epwing) or [MDict](https://learnjapanese.moe/resources/#mdict-mdx) dictionaries into the app using iTunes.

 ## Approaching Monolingual Dictionaries